SAP-samples/teched2024-XP280/exercises/ex4/README.md

 - Subscription to the SAP Build Process Automation application.
 - Assignment of the role collections to the users to access the application.

-As before we leverage a module for these tasks that is available in the folder `code\module\build_process_automation`.
+As before we leverage a module for these tasks that is available in the folder `modules/build_process_automation`.
 The structure an content corresponds to the previous exercise.
 Take a few minutes to review the files in the module.
 Use this a  knowledge check from the previous exercise.

 Once finished let us start to integrate the module into our main configuration.